thisshehab/url-enumration/README.md

 # url-enumration
-Enumrate Urls that could be vulnerable to SQLi, Xss, Redirection, SSRF, and much more, and categorize them !!
+Enumrate Urls that could be vulnerable to SQLi, Xss, Redirection, SSRF, and much more, and categorize them each one by its potential vulnerability!!

 ## Installation via docker
 make sure that you have installed docker